shailikadakia/yoga-pose-accuracy-detector/README.md

 ---

 ## 🧠 Model & Training
 We use a K-Nearest Neighbors (KNN) classifier trained on pose-angle features derived from MediaPipe landmarks.
 Each image/frame is converted into a compact vector of body-relative joint angles (e.g., elbows, knees, hips, shoulders, spine).
-Angles make the model more robust to scale and camera position compared to raw coordinates.
+Angles make the model more robust to scale and camera position than raw coordinates.
+**

-### Model pipeline.
+Model pipeline**

-`MinMaxScaler` – normalizes features to 0, 1
+- MinMaxScaler – normalizes all angle features into the [0, 1] range
-`KNeighborsClassifier` – predicts pose class based on nearest labeled examples in feature space
+- KNeighborsClassifier – predicts the pose class based on the nearest labeled examples in this feature space

-### Hyperparameter search.
+**🔍 Hyperparameter Search (with 3-Fold Cross-Validation)**
-Training uses GridSearchCV with 3-fold cross-validation over:
+We use GridSearchCV with 3-fold cross-validation to select optimal KNN settings.

-* `n_neighbors: 1–7`
+The search space includes:
+- n_neighbors: 1–7
-* `metric: euclidean, manhattan, minkowski`
+- metric: euclidean, manhattan, minkowski
-* `weights: uniform, distance`
+- weights: uniform, distance

+**How the 3-fold CV works (brief)**
+After a 75% train / 25% test split (stratified by pose), the training portion is divided into 3 folds (A, B, C).
+Cross-validation loop (for each hyperparameter combo):
+- Round 1: Train on Folds B + C, validate on Fold A
+- Round 2: Train on Folds A + C, validate on Fold B
+- Round 3: Train on Folds A + B, validate on Fold C
+- Record the validation accuracy for each round and compute the mean validation score.
+- GridSearchCV selects the configuration with the highest mean validation score.

+Best parameters found:
+- n_neighbors = 4
+- metric = manhattan
+- weights = distance

-### Training procedure.
+**📂 Training Procedure**
-1. Build datasets:
+1. Dataset construction
-  * pose_dataset.csv – raw landmarks
+- pose_dataset.csv → raw MediaPipe landmarks
-  * pose_angles_dataset.csv – angle features + labels
+- pose_angles_dataset.csv → engineered joint-angle features + pose labels

+2. Train/test split
-2. Split data: 75% train / 25% test, stratified by label
+- 75% train / 25% test, stratified by label

-3. Fit the pipeline with grid search
+3. Hyperparameter tuning
+- GridSearchCV (3-fold CV) selects the best KNN settings

+4. Final training & evaluation
+- Retrain best model on the full training set
-4. Evaluate on the test set with classification report + confusion matrix
+- Evaluate on the 25% held-out test set

-5. Save a lightweight runtime bundle (pose_knn_runtime.pkl) containing: `scaler`, `knn`, `label_encoder`, `feature_names`
+- Report classification metrics and confusion matrix

+5. Runtime bundle export
+- Save pose_knn_runtime.pkl containing:
+- scaler
+- trained knn
+- label_encoder
+- feature_names

 ### Evaluation Example
 #### Results